FgForrest/evitaDB/docs/user/en/get-started/create-first-database.md

 ## Define a new catalog with a schema

-Now you can use the [system API](/docs/user/en/use/connectors/graphql.md#graphql-api-instances) via URL `https://your-server:5555/gql/system` to create a new empty catalog:
+Now you can use the [system API](/docs/user/en/use/connectors/graphql.md#graphql-api-instances) via the URL `https://your-server:5555/gql/system` to create a new empty catalog:

 <SourceCodeTabs>